UEFA

+Union des associations européennes de football  (Note: /fr/.)

+Union der europäischen Fußballverbände  (Note: /de/.)) is the governing body of football in Europe and one of FIFA's six continental confederations for association football consisting of 55 national associations.
+It runs national and club competitions for men and women, such as the Champions League, the Women's Champions League, the European Championship, and the Women's European Championship as well as the Nations League.

 History and membership

 UEFA was officially inaugurated on 15 June 1954 in Basel, Switzerland, after consultation between the Italian, French, and Belgian associations.
 At the founding meeting, 25 members were present.
 However, six other associations which were not present were still recognised as founding members, bringing the total of founding associations to 31.
 UEFA grew to more than 50 members by the mid-1990s, as new associations were born out of the fragmentation of the Soviet Union, Yugoslavia and Czechoslovakia into their constituent states.
 UEFA's main headquarters after its foundation were located in Paris, but moved to Bern in 1960.
 Finally, they moved to Nyon, Switzerland, in 1995, opening the organisation's current headquarters in 1999.